 Concise, accessible content on each temple appears alongside historical and contemporary photographs, or visual reconstructions providing the reader with easily digestible and contextual information about the temples.
 There are other good temple guidebooks available but they are often dense with historical and archaeological details that overwhelm the average traveler.
 The Angkor Guidebook aims to inform, engage and captivate the reader.

-All of the book profits support children’s education.
+The book profits support children’s education.
 ABOUTAsia Travel’s sister organization, ABOUTAsia Schools, supports the education of over 50,000 students at 108 schools in Siem Reap province.

 For more information contact email@example.com